List of state highways in Louisiana (3100–3149): Louisiana Highway 3141

 Louisiana Highway 3141 (LA 3141) runs 1.27 mi in a southwest to northeast direction along Mary Plantation Road from LA 3127 to LA 18 (River Road) in Killona, St. Charles Parish.
 The route connects Killona with LA 3127, a highway constructed in the 1970s that bypasses the various communities along the west bank of the Mississippi River between Luling and Donaldsonville.
 It is an undivided two-lane highway for its entire length.

 Louisiana Highway 3142

 Louisiana Highway 3142 (LA 3142) runs 1.56 mi in a southwest to northeast direction from LA 3127 to LA 18 (River Road) in Taft, St. Charles Parish.

 The route connects the industrial area of Taft with LA 3127, a highway constructed in the 1970s that bypasses the various communities along the west bank of the Mississippi River between Luling and Donaldsonville.
 The Dow Chemical Company and Waterford 3 nuclear power plant are among the facilities served by the highway.
 LA 3142 crosses the Union Pacific Railroad (UP) tracks by way of an overpass.
 It is an undivided two-lane highway for its entire length.

 Louisiana Highway 3143

+Louisiana Highway 3143 (LA 3143) runs 3.12 mi in Vermilion Parish.